Floorp-Projects/Floorp/testing/marionette/doc/NewContributors.md

 -----------------------

   1. Set up a [Bugzilla] account (and, if you like, a [Mozillians] profile).
-     Please include your IRC nickname in both of these accounts so we can work with you more easily.
-For example, Eve Smith would set the Bugzilla name to "Eve Smith (:esmith)", where "esmith" is the IRC nick.
+     Please include your Matrix nickname in both of these accounts so we can work with you more easily.
+For example, Eve Smith would set the Bugzilla name to "Eve Smith (:esmith)", where "esmith" is the Matrix nick.

-  2. For a direct communication with us it will be beneficial to setup [IRC].
+  2. For a direct communication with us it will be beneficial to setup [Matrix].
      Make sure to also register your nickname as described in the linked document.

   3. Join our #interop channel, and introduce yourself to the team. :ato,